 Q: How much chaga tea should I drink?

 A: Because of the varying tolerance that people may have for chaga tea, it’s best that you consult a health care professional to know the recommended amount.

 A: When refrigerated, chaga tea may last for up to 14 days.16

 A: There are numerous stores that sell different types of chaga mushrooms.
 You can get them in chunks or in powdered form.
 Some health stores also offer chaga teabags for an easier brewing experience.
 However, make sure that you’re getting chaga from reputable sources to guarantee that you’re getting only the highest quality possible.

 Q: What does chaga tea taste like?

-A: People note that chaga tea tastes earthy and a little bitter, but not unpleasant.
-Note that the taste may vary depending on the quality of the chaga mushrooms.21
+A: Chaga tea tastes earthy and a little bitter, but not unpleasant.
+It’s also said to have hints of vanilla, thanks to the trace amounts of vanillin in the mushroom.
+Note that the taste may vary depending on the quality of the chaga mushrooms.17